St Helens Beach

 The area is characterised by its quiet coastal environment, with the waters and beaches of the central Queensland coastline drawing fishing enthusiasts and those seeking a peaceful escape from the city.
 Mackay, approximately 50 kilometres to the south-east, serves as the regional hub for shopping, healthcare, schooling, and employment — including the city's port and the surrounding sugar cane and mining industries.
 St Helens Beach offers a tranquil, off-the-beaten-track lifestyle for those who value coastal serenity over urban convenience.

-St Helens Beach falls under postcode 4798 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Whitsunday electorate.
+St Helens Beach falls under postcode 4798 and is governed by the Mackay Council (Local Government Area).
+For federal elections, residents vote in the electorate of Dawson, while state elections fall under the Whitsunday electorate.

 📍 Location